andoludo/ifctrano/docs/getting-started/installation.md

 ### Graphviz

-`ifctrano` utilizes Graphviz to position various Modelica components within the model.
-While installation is not mandatory, it is recommended for improved visualization.
+`ifctrano` utilizes Graphviz to arrange various Modelica components within the model.
+While installation is not mandatory, it is advisable for improved visualization.

 You can install Graphviz by following the instructions on the [official website](https://graphviz.org/download/).
-For Windows installations, ensure that the Graphviz `bin` folder is added to the system path.
+For Windows installation, ensure that the Graphviz `bin` folder is added to the system path.

 To install Graphviz on Linux, use the following command: